muratk5n/thirdwave/en/README.md

 ---

-H2 based tech requires less rare earth.
+H2 based tech requires substantially less rare earth materials.
 There are even some likely tech routes that wld require zero.

 Pitron: "For example, there is 1,000 times less neodymium and 2,200 times less gallium than there is iron in the ground.
 The properties of